 At the Helsinki Conference in January, Humam, a young Syrian and one of our Mercy Corps team members, told the assembly: "For me, I'm waiting for the war to stop so I can go back and rebuild Syria.
 I believe that we can rebuild Syria better than before.
 I have a lot of power that I bring from my skills.
-I can now speak out and lead.
-I want the same for other youth too."
+I can now speak out

-and lead.
-I want the same for other youth too."
 As Humam expressed, the young Syrians of today will build the Syria of tomorrow.
 They are at a crossroads in their lives-because of their age and because of the hardship they face every day.
 Although they are living in the darkest of hours, Mercy Corps sees immense possibility in Syrian youth.
 We see changemakers full of incredible strength and resilience, and capable of creating peace.
 They will decide today the fate of our world tomorrow, and have the ability to drive lasting change.